basvandervlies/cf_surfsara_lib/README.md

 <!-- vim-markdown-toc -->
 # SURF CFEngine Library (SCL) for configuring services with json/mustache

-In the distribute the SCL is included and services that are build with the SCL building blocks.
+The SCL distribution consists of a library and services part.
+The servicea are build with the SCL building blocks.
-SCL building blocks are json defined and can be overriden with the `def.json` data.
 The SCL building blocks are, eg:
  * easy generation of configuration files with mustache and json data (merging strategies)
  * package installation
  * tarball installation